damian-git-99/blog-app-node/README.md

 - Post: The "Post" module handles all aspects related to creating, managing, and displaying content posted by users in the application.
 It includes features such as creating new posts, editing and deleting existing posts, organizing posts by categories or tags, enabling post comments, and displaying post-related information such as likes and views.

-- Social Networking: Manages the social interaction features of the application, allowing users to interact with each other through comments, likes, shares, and private messages.
+- Social Networking(for later): Manages the social interaction features of the application, allowing users to interact with each other through comments, likes, shares, and private messages.
 This module includes functions for displaying posts and comments, creating and editing posts, managing comments and likes, and sending and receiving private messages.
 Additionally, this module may also include features for following or subscribing to other users, as well as reporting or blocking inappropriate content or users.

 ## Architecture
 The application will be designed using the client-server architecture.
 The backend will be built on Node.js and will use a MongoDB database to store the data.
 The frontend will be built in React and will communicate with the backend through a RESTful API.